moucheng2017/moucheng2017.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

-Moucheng is a PhD student working on AI for medical imaging at University College London.
+Moucheng is a PhD student working on AI for medical imaging at Centre for Medical Image Computing, University College London.
 He was a finalist for the Young Scientist Award (Best Paper) at MICCAI 2022 main conference (top 0.8%, 15 / 1835 submissions).
 He is advised by Dr. Joseph Jacob, Prof. Daniel Alexander FREng, Dr. Neil Oxtoby from UCL, and Dr. Marius de Groot, Mr. Fred Wilson from GSK.
+Previously, he obtained his MRes degree at Hamlyn Centre for Medical Robotics, Imperial College London, and his bachelor degree in mechanical engineering at Cardiff Univesity.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.